EU approves €90bn in aid for Ukraine

 Background:

-- Costa said that European leaders will not leave the summit without a decision on funding for Ukraine.
+• Costa had promised that European leaders would not leave the summit without a decision on funding for Ukraine.